Ulster University is the sole provider for Return to Practice Nursing in Northern Ireland.

 At Programme selection:

-· Programme Choice select – Return to Practice Nursing
+· Programme Choice select – Nursing, Return to Practice Part-time Magee

 · Proposed option or title of stand-alone module – leave blank

 · Proposed month and year of entry type – September 2017 (For Magee Intake) AND/OR January 2018 (For Jordanstown Intake)

 · Point of Entry type – Year 1